 The Prescription Drug Take Back Initiative for unused or expired prescription medications is scheduled from 9 a.m. to 1 p.m.
 Saturday at the Village of Mount Pleasant Police Department, 8811 Campus Drive.
 Participants should use the main entrance on the northwest corner of the building.

 Also, the Police Department lobby will have a permanent drop-off slot from 8 a.m. to 5 p.m.
 Monday through Friday year-round.

 The focus of the Prescription Drug Take Back Initiative is to remove potentially dangerous pharmaceutical substances from medicine cabinets throughout the state and prevent them from going into the water supply.

 It also helps keep the village safe from the misuse of prescription medication.

 Controlled and noncontrolled prescription and over-the-counter medications, ointments, inhalers, patches, nonaerosol sprays, cream, vials and pet medication will be accepted.

-Also not accepted for the event are illegal drugs, needles and sharps, mercury thermometers, aerosol cans, bio-hazardous materials materials, including anything containing a bodily fluid or blood, flares, personal care products such as shampoo, soaps, lotions and sunscreens; and household hazardous waste, including paint, pesticides, chemicals, oil or gas, or acids.
+Not accepted for the event are illegal drugs, needles and sharps, mercury thermometers, aerosol cans, bio-hazardous materials — including anything containing a bodily fluid or blood — flares, personal care products such as shampoo, soaps, lotions and sunscreens, and household hazardous waste, including paint, pesticides, chemicals, oil or gas or acids.

-No businesses are allowed to participate, and all waste pharmaceuticals must be generated by household.
+No businesses are allowed to participate, and all waste pharmaceuticals must be generated through household use.